Wahoo Fitness

-Wahoo Fitness is a fitness technology company based in Atlanta, Georgia.
-Its CEO is Mike Saturnia.
+Wahoo Fitness is a fitness technology company based in Atlanta.
+Its CEO is Gareth Joyce.
 Founded in 2009 by Chip Hawkins, Wahoo Fitness has offices in London, Berlin, Tokyo, Boulder and Brisbane.

 Wahoo's portfolio of cycling industry products includes the KICKR family of Indoor Cycling Trainers and Accessories, the ELEMNT family of GPS Cycling Computers and sport watches, the TICKR family of Heart Rate Monitors, SPEEDPLAY Advanced Road Pedal systems and the Wahoo SYSTM Training App.